UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_13.md

 Notes:

+We can also predict on many examples.

+Here, we are predicting on all of `X`.

 And if we see the predictions for all the observations in `X`, the model predicts a value of `not A+` for each one.

+That’s because `Not A+` is the most frequent label in our training set.

 We will talk more about `.fit()` and `.predict()` in the next module.